jeremymarc/jeremymarc.github.com/_posts/2013-08-20-ng-model-and-custom-form-validation.md

 ![screen2]({{ site.url }}/assets/images/screen2.png)

-To finish, we can play with ng-disabled [3] on the submit button to prevent the user to send the form if the form is invalid.
+To finish, we can play with ng-disabled [3] on the submit button to prevent the user to send the form if it is invalid.

 {% highlight html linenum %}
     <button type="submit" ng-disabled="myForm.$invalid">Update</button>